JohnInTheGarage/Moonlyte/README.md

 # Moonlyte
-Electronic focuser for Skywatcher Skymax 180 emulating the Moonlite protocol
+An electronic focuser for Skywatcher Skymax 180 telescopes, emulating the Moonlite protocol